 \subsection{Soft Haptic Display Concept}

-To summarize our requirements, the goal was to conceptualize a soft haptic display that is relatively flat and conformed to a surface while not actuated, but that features low volume, fast inflation, and textured surface when actuated.
-To pursue this concept, we use thin heat-sealable and relatively inextensible materials that can be formed into air-tight pouches.
-These pouches are then heat-sealed with patterns to generate a textured surface and constrict the volume of the bag when inflated.
-Initial testing showed that having a single inflatable pouch without heat-sealing to add texture did not provide enough surface change to assist users in identifying pressure changes, as well as being slow to inflate.
-Additionally, while initially being flat when deflated, these pouches generated a large restorative moment against bending when inflated, making it difficult to wrap them around objects.
-Adding heat sealed patterns subdivides the bag, limiting the volume, adding additional texture, and allowing the overall surface to remain flexible when inflated and deflated.
-The final soft wrapped haptic display design consists of an array of 2.54~cm square-shaped cells patterned into a low-density polyethylene (LDPE) plastic tube using a linear heat sealer (H-89 Foot-Operated Impulse Sealer, ULINE).
-The cells are interconnected to allow for smooth and fast inflation of the array via a pattern of gaps in sealing.
-A repeated and homogeneous pattern across the entire length allowed for even and reliable inflation of the display.
-If the pattern was not homogeneous, we found that issues such as superfluous contraction and unintentional airflow blocking would stop some cells from inflating consistently.
+To address these requirements, we use thin, heat-sealable, and inextensible materials that are formed into air-tight pouches and heat-sealed with patterns.
+The heat sealed patterns subdivide the bag, limiting the volume, adding texture, and keeping the surface flexible when inflated.
+The final design consists of an array of 2.54~cm square-shaped cells patterned into a low-density polyethylene (LDPE) plastic tube, sealed using a linear heat sealer (H-89 Foot-Operated Impulse Sealer, ULINE).
+A repeated and homogeneous pattern with gaps in the seals between cells allows for smooth and fast inflation.
 The square-array design is shown in Figure~\ref{fig:device} in two form factors.
-The dimension and shape of the display can be varied to fit different applications and conform to varied surfaces.
-A unit of a soft wrapped haptic display consists of one or more patterned pouches attached to the same pressure source, forming a single degree of freedom (1-DoF) and multiple degrees of freedom can be attached together to form an N degree of freedom (N-DoF) display.
-Given this general descrption of the soft haptic display, we will next describe the specific 1-DoF and 3-DoF displays that were used in experimental testing.
+The dimensions and shape of the display can be varied to fit different applications and surfaces.
+A unit of a soft wrapped haptic display consists of one or more pouches attached to the same pressure source, forming a degree of freedom (1-DoF).
+Multiple degrees of freedom can be attached together to form an N degree of freedom (N-DoF) display.
+Given this general description of the soft haptic display, we will next describe the specific 1-DoF and 3-DoF displays used in testing.